The Truth about Recovering RAID 5 with 2 Failed Disks

 - Recently recovered data may be incomplete and differ from the original form.

-- Install a UPS, router, backup PC or NAS, computer system for operations.
+- 2. Install essential equipment like a UPS, router, backup PC or NAS, and a computer system for operations.

-- Two working and preferably new disks to replace damaged disks.
+- 3. Acquire two working and preferably new disks to replace the damaged ones.

-Now, simply transfer all the data from the boot disk to the newly built RAID array and you are done.
+- 3. Transfer all the data from the boot disk to the newly constructed RAID array.

-- Not all files may well be restored and they may differ from the original.
+- Not all files may be restored perfectly; they might differ from the originals.

 Use Professional Tools